Five reasons why Fraser Island was the royal favourite!

 For a relaxing, back-to-nature experience, guests can retreat to the resort’s Island Day Spa, which uses Brisbane-based aromatherapy brand Perfect Potion, for soothing treatments inspired by the native island surrounds.

-With our beautiful Fraser Island firmly on the map, nature-lovers from all over the world will undoubtedly add Fraser Island to their list, as a must-see destination.
+With our beautiful Fraser Island firmly on the map, and having received the royal tick of approval, nature-lovers from all over the world will undoubtedly add Fraser Island to their list, as a must-see destination.